Get

 Your Papillon’s diet can have a significant impact on your overall health.
 They need the necessary nutrients from a high-quality, complete diet to maintain their health and energy levels.
 Key nutrients for skin and coat health include protein (which makes up 95% of each hair within the coat), omega 3 and 6 fatty acids, zinc, and B vitamins.

 A poor quality diet, such as one with inadequate protein, may affect their coat and one of the first signs seen may be an increase in shedding.
-Speak to your veterinarian for advice on the best complete diet that meets your Papillon’s nutritional needs.
+Speak to a veterinarian for advice on the best complete diet that meets your Papillon’s nutritional needs.
 Skin and coat supplements, particularly those containing omega 3 and 6 fatty acids, can also help.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!